(AUTHOR’S NOTE: A review can never do a book justice, so I highly recommend you go and read it for yourself.)

 In contrast to our cultural narrative wherein we are encouraged to “look inside” to find ourself, Jesus Christ invites us to pursue him in order to find ourself.
 He invites us into a life of discipleship–following Him in order to discover who we truly are and who we are meant to be.
 And unlike our cultural narrative which prizes self-assertion, Jesus Christ invites us to a life of self-sacrifice and self-denial.
 Why?
 Because Bennett is right: we are relational beings.
 But our ultimate fulfillment does not come in human relationships, but in the God that created us.
 He is who we are made for.

 On the other hand, the Church needs more awareness about the struggles that LGBTQ people go through.
-Having spent two years in the mental health field, I have seen the hurt and heartache that LGBTQ persons experience in their families, relationships, and communities due to misunderstandings or even downright prejudice.
+Having spent two years in the mental health field, I have seen the pain, hurt, and heartache that LGBTQ persons experience in their families, relationships, and communities due to misunderstandings or even downright prejudice.
 Sometimes this is even done by those who identify as Christians in the church.

 “‘Why aren’t Christians standing up for these precious human beings?’
 I wondered, my heart breaking.”